Borcuhhha/serve-static-with-cache/README.md

 # serve-static-with-cache

 This is a fork of [expressjs/serve-static](https://github.com/expressjs/serve-static).
 Adds caching files in memory.
 Also compresses files before caching.
-If you use 'compression' middleware for other requests, for the correct operation is necessary to add 'serve-static-with-cache' middleware before 'compression' middleware.

 ## Install